thundercat is the virtuoso behind kendrick lamar's 'to pimp a butterfly'

 Have you ever hit anyone with your bass?

 Yes actually!
 One guy got a little too friendly when I was onstage and I was like BAM.
-Sometimes you don't even realise the gravity of the situation (laughs).
+Sometimes you don't even realize the gravity of the situation (laughs).

 Was that in the Suicidal Tendencies years?

 Well I don't think I hit anybody in the face when I was playing with Erykah Badu!

 You've worked with so many artists now - what do you consider a good introduction to your work?

 Well, I guess looking back, the first group I was in, the Young Jazz Giants, and also Sa-Ra Creative Partner's early work.
 I wasn't in the pictures, but if you knew you knew.
 It was before I worked with Erykah Badu.

 Yeah, I'm playing bass on that - it's funny, even Ty Dollar $ign was on a few of those records.
 He rarely talks about it because he's blowing up and has become that guy on the radio.
 Me and him still connect, Ty's a person I really, really appreciate.
 He would be my spirit animal!
 He always shows up at the weirdest points, whatever's going on, he's got a bit of helpful advice.
 One time he showed up when I was with friends who are super fans, and they were all blushing and shit, and he just comes in and plays Mortal Kombat.

 With yourself, Flying Lotus, Shabazz Palaces - in the dressing room next door - you prove that there's a lot more nuance to African American cultural life than is presented in the mainstream.
 Do you sometimes feel frustrated that, say, something like Empire pushes such a limited view of black America?